joshua-decoder/joshua-decoder.github.com/6.0/install.md

 ### Download and install

-To use Joshua as a standalone decoder (with
-[language packs](/language-packs/)), you only need to download and install the decoder.
-There are no external dependencies.
+To use Joshua as a standalone decoder (with [language packs](/language-packs/)), you only need to download and install the runtime version of the decoder.
+If you also wish to build translation models from your own data, you will want to install the full version.
+See the instructions below.

 1. Set up some basic environment variables.
-You need to define `$JAVA_HOME` and also `$HADOOP`, if you have a Hadoop installation (Joshua's pipeline looks for `$HADOOP/bin/hadoop`.
+    You need to define `$JAVA_HOME`

        export JAVA_HOME=/path/to/java

        # JAVA_HOME is not very standardized.
 Here are some places to look:
        # OS X:  export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_71.jdk/Contents/Home
        # Linux: export JAVA_HOME=/usr/java/default

+1. If you are installing the full version of Joshua, you also need to define `$HADOOP` to point to your Hadoop installation.
+    (Joshua looks for the Hadoop executuble in `$HADOOP/bin/hadoop`)

        export HADOOP=/usr

-1. Download Joshua
+    If you don't have a Hadoop installation, [Joshua's pipeline](pipeline.html) can install a standalone version for you.

+1. To install just the runtime version of Joshua, type

+       wget -q http://cs.jhu.edu/~post/files/joshua-runtime-{{ site.data.joshua.release_version }}.tgz

+    Then build everything

+       tar xzf joshua-runtime-{{ site.data.joshua.release_version }}.tgz
+       cd joshua-runtime-{{ site.data.joshua.release_version }}

+       # Add this to your init files
+       export JOSHUA=$(pwd)

+       # build everything
+       ant

+1. To instead install the full version, type

        wget -q http://cs.jhu.edu/~post/files/joshua-{{ site.data.joshua.release_version }}.tgz

-1. Next, unpack it and compile everything.

        tar xzf joshua-{{ site.data.joshua.release_version }}.tgz
        cd joshua-{{ site.data.joshua.release_version }}